 If you want, or need, to negotiate with a collection agency, keep these points in mind:

-1 - Settling in full for a lesser amount does not hurt your score, all that matters is that the balance is zero.
+1 - Settling the debt in full for a lesser amount does not hurt your score, all that matters is that the balance is zero.
 Your score will improve with a zero balance.

 2 - You will get the most discount if you can pay in a lump sum, if you want to make payments, they probably won't offer as much of a discount.

 3 - Offer 20%, accept anything under 60%.